-In the search for suitable Directors for Board renewal, the Board will look for candidates with competencies and characteristics of diversity in the areas of gaps identified by the Board pursuant to periodic reviews.
+The Board is always on a lookout for suitable Directors for Board renewal as and when there is a vacancy or when the Board is in need of certain expertise to improve the competency of the Board.
+The Board will look for candidates with competencies and characteristics of diversity in the areas of gaps identified by the Board pursuant to periodic reviews.